Our top pick for

 And of course, travel restrictions mean fewer people on cruise ships and less money in the pockets of cruise companies — as made evident by the COVID-19 pandemic.

-The pandemic demonstrated that no sector is immune to loss: and cruise ship stocks lost a lot.
-But this sector is working hard to regain its losses and has already initiated the slow climb of recovery.
+This sector is working hard to regain its losses and has already initiated the slow climb to recovery.